403 Battle Group (Bangladesh)

-403 Battle Group is the only military organization of Bangladesh Army which was established to test and validate existing and new doctrines related to training and military operations.
-It is part of the Army Training and Doctrine Command (ARTDOC).
+403 Battle Group is a specialized military formation of Bangladesh Army which is established to test and validate existing and new doctrines related to training and military operations.
+It is part of the Army Training and Doctrine Command.

 Overview

 On 25 July 2007, the flag-raising ceremony of the newly established 403 Battle Group and five units under its command was held at Mymensingh Cantonment in Mymensingh.
 ARTDOC undertakes various types of research and development related projects which are later validated through 403 Battle Group.

 Mission

 The official mission statement for 403 Battle Group states:

 Provide ground testing facilities to ARTDOC for formulating the doctrine of Bangladesh Army.

 Components

 Major General Anwar Hussain inaugurated five units under its command.
 Initially consisted of one infantry battalion, one independent armoured squadron, one independent Field Artillery Battery, one independent field Engineer Company and one independent division support company.